PRS for Music: 100 Years of Music at Getty Images Gallery

 A diverse selection was on display, from well-recognised images such as the Rolling Stones in Green Park, taken by Peter Stone for the Daily Mirror in 1967 to lesser known glimpses of a spirited Noel Coward as well as a quietly moving, pastel-like colour image of Amy Winehouse looking shyly away from the camera.

 All of the artists featured were or are members of PRS for Music (formerly The Performing Rights Society), which works to “protect the value of copyright and help provide an income for composers, songwriters and music publishers”.
 This event was just one of a range which PRS are hosting in order to celebrate their centenary year.

 And it was a merry celebration.
 Relaxed but buzzing, champagne was served (fittingly) as were canapés.
 A short speech was given by the company director who thanked the crowd for recognising the important work of the PRS to protect the rights of artists as well as acknowledging the sad passing of multi-award winning songwriter, publisher and record label owner Peter Callander, who sadly passed away on the 25th of February.

 Photos: Ben Pruchnie/Getty Images

-100 Years of Music is at Getty Images Gallery from 4th March until 12th March 2014, for further information visit here.
+100 Years of Music is at Getty Images Gallery from 4th March until 12th March 2014.
+For further information visit the gallery’s website here.